 In conclusion, as with hiring out any service, it's always a good idea to interview at least three different property managers to get a feel for what reasonable fees and procedures for your market are.
 You may be surprised at how much they vary.

-Other things are also important to ask about, but finding out the nitty gritty details of how each step of their eviction process works is not as important as determining whether they are knowledgeable about how to do an eviction.
+Other things are also important to ask about, but finding out the nitty-gritty details of how each step of their eviction process works is not as important as determining whether they are knowledgeable about how to do an eviction.
 If someone can respond confidently and with detail to your questions, it implies that they have systems in place that they know and follow.
 This is important if you want your property manager to decrease your landlord headaches.
-You want to hire someone who is well organized, knows what to do and will act promptly when necessary.
+You want to hire someone who is well organized, knows what to do, and will act promptly when necessary.

-By following the discussed tips, you are one step closer towards finding the right property manager to make sure that your investment property is well-managed to make it a steady source of additional income.
+By following the discussed tips, you are one step closer to finding the right property manager to make sure that your investment property is well-managed to make it a steady source of additional income.

 - Garden / Landscaping / Patio — 260